 Now the best part of establishing an online store is that you can sell virtually anything you want.
 If you are new at this then it is better to start selling with a small range of products.
 But are you sure about the types of products you are looking to sell from your e-commerce site?
 In order to sell online effectively, you would need to know what are the types of products that you can sell from your online store or marketplace.
 So what kind of product you can look forward to selling online?
 Let's know about that a little better below.

-Service-Based: If you have a group of people that are specialized in providing various types of services than you can easily offer those services from your e-commerce site.
+Service-Based: If you have a group of people that are specialized in providing various types of services then you can easily offer those services from your e-commerce site.
 So this means any type of human served services that are offered to the customer online including the option to visit the client's home to provide their services is know to be service-based sellable items.
 These types of services include services provided by Drivers, Carpenters, Home Cleaners, Home Appliance Repairing services etc.